Allison Janney: 2007–2016: Established actor

-2017–2022: Awards success and continued work
+2017–present: Career expansion and continued acclaim

+In 2017, Janney returned to Broadway with the revival of John Guare's Six Degrees of Separation in the role of Ouisa Kittredge.
+Marilyn Stasio of Variety praised Janney's performance writing, "[Her] wicked, smart delivery is perfect for Guare's witty dialogue."
+David Rooney of The Hollywood Reporter concurred writing, "I found I couldn't take my eyes off her...she looks spectacular in costumer Clint Ramos' sleek socialite outfits, and she nails both the initial poise and the despairing needed [for the role]".
+Janney received nominations for the Drama Desk Award for Outstanding Actress in a Play, Drama League Award for Distinguished Performance and won the Outer Critics Circle Award for Outstanding Actress in a Play.

 In 2017, Janney starred in Craig Gillespie's black comedy I, Tonya, based on the life of figure skater Tonya Harding.
 Screenwriter Steven Rogers wrote the role of LaVona specifically for Janney and refused to sell his screenplay until Janney was cast in the film.
 Janney would consider the part as one of the most challenging of her career.
-Janney earned numerous accolades for her performance in the film including the Academy Award, Golden Globe, Screen Actors Guild Award, Critics' Choice Movie Award, Independent Spirit Award, and BAFTA Award for Best Supporting Actress.
+Janney's performance received widespread acclaim with Michael O'Sullivan of The Washington Post writing: 'Janney steals every scene she's in, playing LaVona, a harridan whose nodding goes beyond tough love.'
+She earned numerous accolades for her performance in the film including the Academy Award, Golden Globe, Screen Actors Guild Award, Critics' Choice Movie Award, Independent Spirit Award, and BAFTA Award for Best Supporting Actress.

-Janney appeared in five movies in 2019.
+Janney appeared as herself, in a 2019 episode of the second season of the Netflix series The Kominsky Method.
+On the Disney Channel animated show Phineas and Ferb, Janney voiced Dr. Doofenshmirtz's ex-wife, Charlene.
+Janney appeared in five films in 2019.
 She had cameo appearances in the family comedy Troop Zero, the psychological thriller Ma, and Bombshell.
 For the last of these she received nominations at the Screen Actors Guild Award, and Critics' Choice Movie Award Best Acting Ensemble.
-Janney also voiced for the role of Margaux Needler in the animated version of The Addams Family.
+Janney also voiced Margaux Needler in the animated version of The Addams Family.
 Janney also appeared in Bad Education and Tate Taylor's comedy-drama Breaking News in Yuba County.
 She also had the title role in J. J. Abrams's thriller Lou.

-Upcoming projects

-Janney is currently in production with two films: the comedy The People We Hate at the Wedding and the sci-fi film True Love.
+In 2022, Janney appeared in an episode of Who Do You Think You Are? in which she learned she was descended from Stephen Hopkins, one of the settlers on the Mayflower.
+Janney subsequently appeared in the romantic comedy film The People We Hate at the Wedding (2022), and the science fiction film The Creator (2023).

-Theater

-1989–1996: Career beginnings in theatre

-Janney made her professional stage debut in 1989 with an uncredited part in the Off-Broadway production Ladies.
-Following minor roles in similar productions like; Prescribed Laughter In The Emergency Café, Five Women Wearing the Same Dress and Blue Window, Janney made her Broadway debut with the 1996 revival of Noël Coward's Present Laughter.
-She played Liz Essendine, the estranged wife of the lead character (played by Frank Langella).
-Although a minor role, her performance garnered praise and attention with The New York Times calling it "The most fully accomplished performance on the stage".
-For her performance in the play, Janney won the Theatre World Award, Clarence Derwent Award for Most Promising Female, Outer Critics Circle Award for Outstanding Featured Actress in a Play and received a nomination for the Drama Desk Award for Outstanding Featured Actress in a Play.

-1998–2009: A View from the Bridge and 9 to 5

-Janney starred in the 1998 revival of Arthur Miller's A View from the Bridge to positive reviews.
-For her performance, Janney won the Drama Desk Award for Outstanding Featured Actress in a Play, Outer Critics Circle Award for Outstanding Actress in a Play, and received a nomination for the Tony Award for Best Actress in a Play.

-In 2009, Janney starred in the musical 9 to 5 alongside Stephanie J. Block and Megan Hilty.
-Her performance garnered positive reviews, and Janney earned the Drama Desk Award for Outstanding Actress in a Musical and a nomination for the Tony Award for Best Actress in a Musical.